eddieusesgithub/HallucinationsGAI/README.md

 # HallucinationsGAI
-Relevant files to "Hallucinations in Generative Artificial Intelligence and how to mitigate them".
+Relevant files to "Hallucinations in Generative Artificial Intelligence and how to measure them".